 Waste Electrical and Electronic Equipment (WEEE) Directive

 The ROHS Directive imposes restrictions on the use of certain chemicals in electronics and electrical equipment.
 The ROHS Directive does not require specific customs or import paperwork however, manufacturers must self-certify that their products are compliant and affix a “CE” mark.
 (See the section entitled “Mandatory Marks and Labels” for more information.)
 The 2011 revisions to the ROHS Directive significantly expanded the scope of covered products.
-Generally, U.S. exporters have until July 22, 2019 to bring products into compliance that were once outside the scope.
-U.S. exporters seeking more information on the RoHS Directive should visit:
+Generally, U.S. exporters have until July 22, 2019, to bring products into compliance that were once outside the scope.
+U.S. exporters seeking more information on the RoHS Directive should visit under: Cosmetics Regulations

-Sanitary Certificates: For commodities composed of animal products or by-products, EU countries require that shipments be accompanied by a certificate issued by the competent authority of the exporting country.
+For commodities composed of animal products or by-products, EU countries require that shipments be accompanied by a certificate issued by the competent authority of the exporting country.
 This applies regardless of whether the product is for human consumption, for pharmaceutical use, or strictly for non-human use (e.g., veterinary biologicals, animal feeds, fertilizers, research).
-The vast majority of these certificates are uniform throughout the EU but the harmonization process is still ongoing.
-Most recently, certificates for a series of highly processed products including chondroitin sulphate, hyaluronic acid, hydrolyzed cartilage products, chitosan, glucosamine, rennet, isinglass and amino acids are being harmonized.
+The vast majority of these certificates are uniform throughout the EU, but the harmonization process is still ongoing.
+Most recently, certificates for a series of highly processed products including chondroitin sulphate, hyaluronic acid, hydrolyzed cartilage products, chitosan, glucosamine, rennet, isinglass, and amino acids are being harmonized.
 Until harmonization is finalized, certain member state import requirements continue to apply.
-In addition to the legally required EU health certificates, a number of other certificates are used in international trade.
+In addition to the legally required EU health certificates, several other certificates are used in international trade.
 These certificates, which may also be harmonized in EU legislation, certify origin for customs purposes and certain quality attributes.
 Up-to-date information on Harmonized Import Requirements.

 In April 2006, the European Union declared the U.S. seafood inspection system to be equivalent to the European one.
 Consequently, a specific public health certificate must accompany U.S. seafood shipments.
 The U.S. fishery product sanitary certificate is a combination of Commission Decision 2006/199/EC for the public health attestation and of Regulation 1012/2012 for the general template and animal health attestation.
 Unlike for fishery products, the U.S. shellfish sanitation system is not equivalent to that of the EU’s.
 The EU and the United States are currently negotiating a veterinary equivalency agreement on shellfish.
 In the meantime, the EU still has a ban in place (since July 1, 2010), that prohibits the import of U.S. bivalve mollusks, in whatever form, into EU territory.
 This ban does not apply to wild roe-off scallops.